How to do Social media marketing dos and don’ts

 Don’ts – Don’t change any element of what made your presence in the first place, such as tone of voice, brand promise, content and so on.
 Re-branding is okay if you do it right and if you notify your audience first.
 Also, don’t abandon your social media profiles and pages.
 One thing you certainly don’t want to do is neglect your audience for a prolonged time.

-Social media platforms are quite business-friendly, and they offer numerous benefits, as well as advantages to companies.
+Social media advertising platforms are quite business-friendly, and they offer numerous benefits, as well as advantages to companies.

 If you don’t have your audience’s best interests in mind, you’ll soon find out how hostile social media can truly be.